NM-TAFE/civ-ipos-sessions/week6/activities/activity_2.md

-# Activity: Implementing a Queue in Python

 Create a Queue data structure following the **First In, First Out (FIFO)** principle, i.e. the first item added to the queue is the first to be removed.

----

 1. **Create a new Python file:**